Police release body cam video of B’Ville superintendent’s DWI arrest

 The officer replies, “I do have to hold you, you’re under arrest.”

 Thomson was taken to the police station and charged with DWI.
-Police say Thomson’s blood alcohol content was .15, almost twice the legal limit at.
+Police say Thomson’s blood alcohol content was .15, almost twice the legal limit.